A print friendly PDF version is available from this Communicable Diseases Intelligence issue's table of contents.

 Monitoring surveillance quality

 In this issue of Communicable Diseases Intelligence, the National Centre for Immunisation Research and the Surveillance of Vaccine Preventable Diseases (NCIRS) presents a framework for measles surveillance as Australia approaches disease elimination.6 Part of this framework suggests specific process measures to be used for monitoring surveillance quality.
-The four suggested process measures are:
+The four suggested process measures are:1. the proportion of all cases that are subjected to laboratory testing for measles;

 2. the median time from rash onset to specimen collection;